 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer or a non-accelerated filer.
 See definitions of "accelerated filer and large accelerated filer" in Rule 12b of the Exchange Act.
-(Check One): Large accelerated filer [] Accelerated filer [] Non-accelerated filer [] Smaller reporting company [X] Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act). [] Yes [X] No Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
-Common Stock (\$1.00 par value): As of December 21, 2012, there were 10,703,309 shares outstanding.
+(Check One): Large accelerated filer [ ] Accelerated filer [ ] Non-accelerated filer [ ] Smaller reporting company [X]

+Indicate the number of shares outstanding of each of the issuer's classes of common stock, as of the latest practicable date.
+Common Stock (\$1.00 par value): As of March 22, 2013, there were 1,755,626 shares outstanding.